DuckyBoi-XD/Ride-The-Duck/README.md

 5. Double click or open the game executable file and have fun c:

-If you're not comfortable with letting your guard down and bypassing the security, you can message me on Slack (Soon to be changed tho) [@DuckyBoi_XD](https://hackclub.slack.com/team/U08TJ79P0G4) or [Email](braedenjairsytan@icloud.com) and I'll try to respond asap to send you the file that shouldn't require any security bypass
+If you're not comfortable with letting your guard down and bypassing the security, you can message me on Slack (soon to be changed) [@DuckyBoi_XD](https://hackclub.slack.com/team/U08TJ79P0G4) or [Email](braedenjairsytan@icloud.com) and I'll try to respond ASAP to send you the file that shouldn't require any security bypass

 ### PyPi (Unix Only)

-For this you would need to download/have python (Most systems should already have it installed)
+For this you would need to download/have Python installed (most systems should already have it installed)

-1. Check for pip or python in your terminal
+1. Check for pip or Python in your terminal

     ```sh
     python --version